aaronccasanova/aacc/README.md

 - Move TypeScript build and type-check up to the root of the monorepo.
 AC:
   - Single `typescript` dependency
   - Use TypeScript project references
+- Add eslint-config package
+- Integrate eslint-config in all packages
+- Add prettier-config package
+- Integrate prettier-config in all packages